-Before adding or dropping a class or classes, students should consult their Academic Advisor.
+Before adding or dropping a class or classes, students should consult their academic advisor.

 Academic attendance and academically-related activity includes but is not limited to: